ninbura/windows/readme.md

     - Check for updates again.
     - If you have more updates and pc requests restarting again, do so.
     - Repeat until Windows states that everything is up-to-date.
-6. ### Update Microsoft Store Apps
+7. ### Update Microsoft Store Apps
-    - #### Preface
-        - Completion of this step is often required before winget will function properly, which is a big component of this tutorial.
-    - #### Steps
     1. Open the Microsoft Store via your Start Menu.
     2. Click the "library" button in the bottom left hand corner of the window.
     3. Select "Get Updates" in the top right hand corner of the window.
     4. Wait until all updates have been retreived, should be a little loading symbol to reference.
     5. Select "Update All" just left of the "Get Updates" button.
     6. Wait for all Microsoft Store applications to update before proceeding.
+8. ### Enable sudo for Windows
+    1. toggle `Settings > System > For Developers > Enable sudo`
+    2. change `Configure how sudo runs applications` to `Inline`
-7. ### Use winget to manually install a few applications
+9. ### Use winget to manually install a few applications
-    1. right click the start button on taskbar & select "Terminal (Admin)"
+    1. right click the start button and click `Terminal`
-    2. run the following command
+    2. run/enter the following commands in Windows Terminal
+    3. enable script execution
         - ```PowerShell
-          set-executionpolicy remotesigned
+          sudo Set-ExecutionPolicy RemoteSigned
           ```
-    3. run the following command
+    4. install WingetPathUpdater
         - ```PowerShell
           winget install jazzdelightsme.WingetPathUpdater
           ```
-    4. Close Windows Terminal
-    5. Right click the start button on the taskbar & select "Terminal"
-    6. run the following command
+    5. run the following command
         - ```PowerShell
           winget install Microsoft.PowerShell Git.Git
           ```
-    7. Install Your Internet Browser of Choice
+    6. Install Your Internet Browser of Choice
-        - If your browser is not listed below use the following command to find your desired browser ID via winget.
+        - winget search example
             - ```PowerShell
               winget search [browser name]
               ```
-        - If your desired browser is not available on winget, install it the old fashioned way.
-        - Run one of the following commands, unless you plan on using Microsoft Edge which should already be installed.
+        - winget install examples
             - ```PowerShell
               winget install TheBrowserCompany.Arc
               ```